sqrlserverjava/sqrl-server-base/README.md

 ###### Authentication page impact
 Traditionally, displaying an authentication page is an inexpensive operation.
 Display some static html, username/password fields and some images from a CDN.

-However to display the SQRL QR code, the authentication page must poll the server to understand when a SQRL authentication is in progress and complete.
+However, to display the SQRL QR code, the authentication page must poll the server to understand when a SQRL authentication is in progress and complete.
 This polling is required once the SQRL QR code is displayed, even it the user is ends up invoking a non-SQRL authentication method.
 The polling is required to have the page auto-refresh when the SQRL authentication is complete.

 Both of these requirements result in a more process/resource intensive authentication page.
 Here are 2 approaches that will  minimize such impact:
 * Do not display the SQRL QR code on the login page; instead, display the [SQRL logo](https://www.grc.com/sqrl/logo.htm)  or some other indicator of SQRL support.
 When/if the user clicks/taps the logo, generate the SQRL QR code and display